Watch musical streams for free on YouTube during coronavirus closures

 Hairspray Live! will be available to watch on the YouTube channel The Shows Must Go On from Friday 29 May at 7pm BST, where it will be available for 48 hours in the UK.

 Which musicals have already been streamed?

 Millions of viewers have been flocking to YouTube every Friday for these free musical streams.

 Before The Sound of Music Live!, we were treated to Lloyd Webber’s Cats, starring Elaine Paige, as well as the composer’s 50th birthday concert from 1998, starring Michael Ball, Glenn Close, Sarah Brightman, Elaine Page and Antonio Banderas, who came together at the Royal Albert Hall to pay tribute to the composer.

 Before that we saw Love Never Dies, the sequel to The Phantom of the Opera, which streamed the weekend before.
 The 25th anniversary special from the Royal Albert Hall, starring Ramin Karimloo as the Phantom and Sierra Boggess as Christine, was the biggest yet in the composer’s online series, with 11 million people watching.

 The first in the series was the composer’s 2000 production of Joseph and the Technicolour Dreamcoat starring Donny Osmond, Joan Collins and Richard Attenborough.
 It was followed the week after by the 2012 production of Jesus Christ Superstar, starring Tim Minchin, Mel C. and Chris Moyles.

 As theatres around the world close to slow the spread of coronavirus, performers and musicians have been moving their art online.

-While The Shows Must Go On is a free service, Lloyd Webber encourages anyone who is able to donate to a charity that provides support to theatre workers in times of need.
-He suggests Acting For Others, Broadway Cares and the Actors Benevolent Fund.
+While The Shows Must Go On is a free service, the organisers are encouraging anyone who is able to donate to a charity that provides support to theatre workers in times of need.
+They suggest Acting For Others, Broadway Cares and the Actors Benevolent Fund.